 I’m planning to work on the bevel operator for a class this semester at school.
 In the spirit of involving the community I thought I would make a post here so people can get involved.

 The way bevel handles non-square corners doesn’t reflect bevels from the real world.
 In the real world, bevels usually have a constant size and shape defined by the tool, and they don’t change based on the angle of the corner being beveled.
 But in Blender, the beveled corners do not necessarily have a consistent radius.

-- Bevel Improvements This request talks about using a constant number of segments per arc degree, which would work well with a single vertex bevel, but in a sequence of consecutive bevels with different size arcs, this wouldn’t work.
+- Bevel Improvements - #22 by Angeldust This request talks about using a constant number of segments per arc degree, which would work well with a single vertex bevel, but in a sequence of consecutive bevels with different size arcs, this wouldn’t work.

 Currently, bevel globally specifies how far along a vertice’s adjacent edges to attach the ends of the profile.
 Instead, with this solution applied, bevel will specify a global bevel radius.
 A circle of that radius will be placed between the adjacent edges at the location where each edge connects tangentially to the circle.
 Then the profile becomes a different portion of a circle depending on the angle of the corner.

 To simplify the user interface, it’s possible that one of the current “Width Methods” for specifying the size of the bevel will be close enough to this “constant radius” option that they could be merged.
 I’ll advocate for this as a way to tackle the increase in complexity that comes with every new feature, but others might disagree.

 The current bevel code relies on using the same profile definition for the entire operation, contained in the

 ProfileSpacing struct, which stores the 2D location of each of the profile’s points.
 The profile is stored this way because of the high computation cost of sampling the super-ellipse function for the variable profile.